jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Some of you might have seen this in your email.

-This is the big benefit to lifting the Heavy Ass Weights of support.
+This is the what it looks like when you are lifting the Heavy Ass Weights of support.

 When you are on-boarding happy customers who don't require a lot of high-touch, you get a graph that looks like this.
+And you are happy.

 The top line is our new user growth, and the bottom line is our total support requests.
 We've gone from a monthly support volume that about equaled our